OUR APPROACH

 We also work jointly with local and international lawyers, activists and civil society to address the abuses, looking at all the viable opportunities for the survivors to access justice and seek redress for the harm they suffered.

-We believe that survivors led actions directed at obtaining remedy have the power to impact the status of world justice.
-That is why our approach has two main focuses: SURVIVORS and REMEDY
+We believe that survivor- led actions directed at obtaining remedy have the power to impact the status of world justice.
+That is why our approach has two main focuses: SURVIVORS and REMEDY.

 SURVIVORS CENTERED APPROACH, SURVIVORS LED EFFORTS